Fluency Illusions: Why Students Think They Know More

 Consider learning the word pair "bread-butter."
 During study, seeing both words together, the association seems obvious and memorable.
 Both words are present; their connection is visible.
 Students predict high recall.
 But at test, only "bread" appears, and students must generate "butter" from memory.
 The presence of both words during study created fluency that won't exist at test.

 When students space their practise and experience difficulty retrieving information from earlier sessions, they may conclude they're learning poorly.
-They might switch to massed practise, which feels more effective because material remains fresh and retrieval is fluent.
+They might switch to massed practice, which feels more effective because material remains fresh and retrieval is fluent.
 In doing so, they sacrifice long-term learning for short-term comfort.

 Fortunately, research identifies approaches that can improve metacognitive accuracy and reduce fluency illusions.